scottslowe/lowescott.github.io/_posts/2007-07-09-linux-ad-integration-with-windows-server-2008.md

 3. Be sure that time is being properly synchronized between Active Directory and the Linux server in question.
 Kerberos requires time synchronization.
 Configure the NTP daemon if necessary.

-4. Edit the `/etc/krb5.conf` file to look something like this, substituting your actual host names and domain names where appropriate:
+4. Edit the `/etc/krb5.conf` file to look something like [this](https://gist.github.com/lowescott/67a3f8c36270c7e6376b), substituting your actual host names and domain names where appropriate.

-	{% gist lowescott/67a3f8c36270c7e6376b %}

-5. Edit the `/etc/ldap.conf` file to look something like this, substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate.
+5. Edit the `/etc/ldap.conf` file to look something like [this](https://gist.github.com/lowescott/7ad13c8839a546b760df), substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate.

-	{% gist lowescott/7ad13c8839a546b760df %}

 6. Configure PAM (this varies according to Linux distributions) to use pam_krb5 for authentication.
 Many modern distributions use a stacking mechanism whereby one file can be modified and those changes will applied to all the various PAM-aware services.
 For example, in Red Hat-based distributions, the system-auth file is referenced by most other PAM-aware services.
-Here's a properly edited `/etc/pam.d/system-auth` file taken from CentOS 4.4:
+Click [here](https://gist.github.com/lowescott/0e47e27dd5e515963daf) to see a properly edited `/etc/pam.d/system-auth` file taken from CentOS 4.4.

-	{% gist lowescott/0e47e27dd5e515963daf %}

 7. Edit the `/etc/nsswitch.conf file` to include "ldap" as a lookup source for passwd, shadow, and groups.